 Ordinary meetings are ones where the regular business of the TSG or WG is conducted.
 Such meetings are normally chaired by the Group's Chair or, if unavailable, a Vice Chair.
 Ordinary meeting should be announced at least six months prior to the opening day of the meeting.
+An ordinary meeting may be held as a face to face meeting or as an electronic meeting.

 TSG and WG ordinary meetings shall follow an incrementing number sequence.
 If an additional ordinary meeting is required between two ordinary meetings, the sequence may be preserved, even though this means renumbering subsequent meetings, or the additional meeting may be numbered using the ‘bis’ suffix as a numbering scheme.
+Ordinary meetings that are held electronically shall be designated with an ‘e’ suffix.

 Attendance at an ordinary meeting counts towards an Individual Member's eligibility to cast a vote in the Group (see articles 26 and 27).
 The Support Team shall record the participation in an ordinary meeting (each person and organization represented) and the attendance list shall be included in the meeting report.

+If a meeting is designated as face to face, provisions to support remote participation (e.g. by using additional audio/video capabilities) would be at the discretion of the host and leadership.
+In a meeting designated as face to face, those participating remotely are not to be counted toward quorum or attendance, and are not allowed to vote.

+Following each ordinary meeting, the Support Team shall make available the voting list of that group.

 top